oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 20: CSAF Library with Basic Validation

-A CSAF library satisfies the "CSAF library with basic validation" conformance profile if the CSAF library:
+A CSAF library satisfies the "CSAF Library with Basic Validation" conformance profile if the CSAF library:

-* satisfies the "CSAF library" conformance profile.
+* satisfies the "CSAF Library" conformance profile.
-* satisfies the "CSAF basic validator" conformance profile.
+* satisfies the "CSAF Basic Validator" conformance profile.
-* validates the CSAF document before output according to the "CSAF basic validator" and presents the validation result accordingly.
+* validates the CSAF document before output according to the "CSAF Basic Validator" and presents the validation result accordingly.
-* provide a function to validate the data structure in its current state according to the "CSAF basic validator" and presents the validation result accordingly.
+* provide a function to validate the data structure in its current state according to the "CSAF Basic Validator" and presents the validation result accordingly.

-A CSAF library does not satisfies the "CSAF library with basic validation" conformance profile if the CSAF library uses an external library or program for the "CSAF basic validator" part and does not enforce its presence.
+A CSAF library does not satisfies the "CSAF Library with Basic Validation" conformance profile if the CSAF library uses an external library or program for the "CSAF Basic Validator" part and does not enforce its presence.

 ### Conformance Clause 21: CSAF Library with Extended Validation

-A CSAF library satisfies the "CSAF library with extended validation" conformance profile if the CSAF library:
+A CSAF library satisfies the "CSAF Library with Extended Validation" conformance profile if the CSAF library:

-* satisfies the "CSAF library" conformance profile.
+* satisfies the "CSAF Library" conformance profile.
-* satisfies the "CSAF extended validator" conformance profile.
+* satisfies the "CSAF Extended Validator" conformance profile.
-* validates the CSAF document before output according to the "CSAF extended validator" and presents the validation result accordingly.
+* validates the CSAF document before output according to the "CSAF Extended Validator" and presents the validation result accordingly.
-* provide a function to validate the data structure in its current state according to the "CSAF extended validator" and presents the validation result accordingly.
+* provide a function to validate the data structure in its current state according to the "CSAF Extended Validator" and presents the validation result accordingly.

-A CSAF library does not satisfies the "CSAF library with extended validation" conformance profile if the CSAF library uses an external library or program for the "CSAF extended validator" part and does not enforce its presence.
+A CSAF library does not satisfies the "CSAF Library with Extended Validation" conformance profile if the CSAF library uses an external library or program for the "CSAF Extended Validator" part and does not enforce its presence.

 ### Conformance Clause 22: CSAF Library with Full Validation

-A CSAF library satisfies the "CSAF library with extended validation" conformance profile if the CSAF library:
+A CSAF library satisfies the "CSAF Library with Extended Validation" conformance profile if the CSAF library:

-* satisfies the "CSAF library" conformance profile.
+* satisfies the "CSAF Library" conformance profile.
-* satisfies the "CSAF full validator" conformance profile.
+* satisfies the "CSAF Full Validator" conformance profile.
-* validates the CSAF document before output according to the "CSAF full validator" and presents the validation result accordingly.
+* validates the CSAF document before output according to the "CSAF Full Validator" and presents the validation result accordingly.
-* provide a function to validate the data structure in its current state according to the "CSAF full validator" and presents the validation result accordingly.
+* provide a function to validate the data structure in its current state according to the "CSAF Full Validator" and presents the validation result accordingly.

-A CSAF library does not satisfies the "CSAF library with full validation" conformance profile if the CSAF library uses an external library or program for the "CSAF full validator" part and does not enforce its presence.
+A CSAF library does not satisfies the "CSAF Library with Full Validation" conformance profile if the CSAF library uses an external library or program for the "CSAF Full Validator" part and does not enforce its presence.

 ### Conformance Clause 23: CSAF Downloader

-A program satisfies the "CSAF downloader" conformance profile if the program:
+A program satisfies the "CSAF Downloader" conformance profile if the program:

 * conforms to the process defined in section [sec](#retrieving-rules) by executing all parts that are applicable to the given role.
 * supports directory-based and ROLIE-based retrieval.